 Show that you’re trying to understand

-Try to avoid making judgments in your summary.
+Try to avoid making judgments when you summarise what your child has said.
 For example:

-Invite your child to tell you more about what he’s thinking and feeling.
-Often when you use active listening and repeat back the speaker’s words, it acts as an invitation because your child feels heard.
-This can encourage him to explain further or say more about what he’s thinking.
+Often when you use active listening and repeat back your child’s words, it’s like an invitation to say more, because your child feels heard.
+It can encourage him to explain further or say more about what he’s thinking.

 Active listening can be a great way to stay connected with your child.
 You can check out our Talking to Teens interactive guide